ska-sa/katgpucbf/doc/fgpu.design.rst

 rather than branch to avoid it.

 Why is doing all this work more efficient that letting cuFFT handle the real-to-complex transformation?
-After it, cuFFT most likely does this (or something equivalent) internally.
+After all, cuFFT most likely does this (or something equivalent) internally.
 The answer is that instead of using a separate kernel for it (which would consume memory bandwidth), we built it into the postprocessing kernel (see the next section).